 Recreational Area.
 A place designed and equipped for the conduct of sports and leisure time activities.

-Recreational Area or Facility, Private.
-An outdoor facility, which may include an accessory clubhouse, provided as part of a residential development that is owned and maintained by the owners’ association or property owner primarily for the use of the residents of the development, and which may also be accessible for use by the public through associate membership subscription or user fees.
-The term includes country clubs, riding stables, golf courses, and other private noncommercial recreation areas and facilities, or recreation centers, including private swimming pools.

-Recreational Area or Facility, Public.
-Publicly owned recreational areas or facilities.
-The term includes public golf courses, recreation centers, swimming pools and other public noncommercial recreation areas and facilities.
+Recreational and Entertainment, Indoor (Public or Private) The offering of entertainment or games of skill to the general public within a fully enclosed building.
+This definition includes uses such as amusement arcade; bowling alleys; billiard parlor; ballroom; bathhouse; bingo establishment; dancing; movie theater, firing (gun) range; gymnasium; instruction in baseball, basketball, gymnastics; miniature golf; ice or roller skating rink; or other similar indoor commercial amusement/recreation establishment.

+This definition shall not include off-track mutuel wagering facilities or adult entertainment business.

+Recreational and Entertainment, Outdoor (Public or Private) An open area offering entertainment or sports, athletics or games of skill to the general public.
+This definition includes facilities such as golf courses, swimming pools, baseball/softball fields; live entertainment or performances; boat and canoe rentals (as accessory use to a fishing lake operation); fishing lake operations (commercial or private); go cart raceways; scenic railroads; and drive-in theaters.
+This definition does not include Sports Stadium.

 Recreational Vehicle.
 A vehicular-type unit primarily designed as temporary living quarters for recreational, camping, or travel use, which either has its own motive power or is mounted on or drawn by another vehicle.
 For purposes of this UDO, recreational vehicle means a vehicle which is 1.) built on a single chassis; 2.) four hundred (400) square feet or less when measured at the largest horizontal projections; 3.) designed to be self-propelled or permanently towable by a light duty truck (less than two (2) tons gross vehicle weight); and 4.) designed primarily not for use as a permanent dwelling, but as quarters for recreational camping, travel, or seasonal use

-Recreational Vehicle and Boat Sales.
+Recreational Vehicle and Boat Sales/Rental.
 The use of any building or portion thereof, or other premises or portion thereof, for the display, sale, rental, or lease of new boats or watercraft, or used boats or watercraft as an ancillary use of a lot, and any warranty repair work and other repair service conducted as an accessory use; the use of any building or portion thereof, or other premises or portion thereof, for the display, sale, rental, or lease of new recreational vehicles or campers, or used recreational vehicles or campers as an ancillary use of a lot, and any warranty repair work and other repair service conducted as an accessory use.

 Recreational Vehicle Park.
 Any commercially zoned site, lot, field, or tract of land designed with facilities for short term occupancy for recreational vehicles, tents or similar for camping or travel purposes.